bcbi/code_style_guide/README.md

 * Folder organization for a react-redux app is inspired on this [post](https://www.robinwieruch.de/tips-to-learn-react-redux/#folderOrganization).
 Depending on the leavel of complexity of your app, it may look something like

 ### For smaller projects:
+This web app can be automatically scaffolded with BCBI-specific theming and standard packages using `web_app_small.sh`

 ```
 src/